 “You can’t access people’s criminal records,” Gehl says.
 “You can barely get their driver’s licenses.
 And there seems to be no value in having persons registered as sex offenders simply for the purpose of just having them named as such.”

-In 2006—the same year as Marshall’s murders—Eric Janus, a professor at Minnesota’s Mitchell-Hamline School of Law, wrote a book called Failure to Protect about overemphasizing predatory strangers and how it distracts from solving issues of sexual violence.
+In 2006, the same year as Marshall’s murders, Eric Janus, a professor at Minnesota’s Mitchell-Hamline School of Law, wrote a book called Failure to Protect about overemphasizing predatory strangers and how it distracts from solving issues of sexual violence.
 He says the public and government response to sex offenders should be to ask what set of policies will have the most beneficial effect on reducing the level of sexual violence in society.
 “That’s not what most people are asking,” he told VICE.
-“Most people are asking, 'Who are the dangerous people, and how can we identify them and separate them from us?'”
+“Most people are asking who are the dangerous people and how can we identify them and separate them from us.”
 He adds that the problem with the first question is that it’s “abstract,” while the latter is “very, very interesting and exciting and simple and satisfying.”
-Janus adds that while research shows that registering sex offenders has benefits, there is little or no evidence that public notification results in a positive outcome.
+Janus adds that while research shows that registering sex offenders has benefits, there is little or no evidence that public notification achieves a positive outcome.

-Among the research on this matter, one group's voice is largely missing: sex offenders themselves.
-A 2013 paper in the Canadian Journal of Behavioral Science looked for the first time at Canadian sexual offenders' views on being on a registry.
-Examining the accounts of 30 registered offenders, they learned that 48 percent of those surveyed identified registration as a "minor irritant" or "slight inconvenience."
+Among the research on this matter, one group is largely missing: sex offenders themselves.
+A 2013 paper in the Canadian Journal of Behavioural Science looked for the first time at Canadian sexual offenders' views on being on a registry.
+Examining the accounts of 30 registered offenders they learned that 48 percent of those surveyed identified registration as a "minor irritant" or "slight inconvenience."
 But it’s likely that feelings would be stronger with a public registry, the prospect of which still looms, ebbing and flowing with the political mood.

 This past summer, Conservative leader Andrew Scheer spoke about the public registry at Question Period.

-In the years since Marshall murdered Gray and Elliott, there’s been no consensus on why he did it.
-If he had survived and went through a trial, we might have a better understanding.
+In the intervening years since Marshall murdered Gray and Elliott, there’s been no consensus on why he did it.
+It’s possible if he was alive and went through a trial that we’d have a better understanding.
 But none of the other similar murders have done much to advance the dialogue on registries.
-The Bangor Daily News reported five and ten years after the Marshall murders on how little the registries have changed.
+The Bangor Daily News reported five and 10 years after the Marshall murders on how little the registries have changed.

 Earlier this year, Elliott’s mother announced to the Maine media that she was working on a book called Destroying Angel that talked about the vigilante murder of her son.